krismata15/k8s-express-app/README.md

 minikube tunnel
 ```

-- Check if service es running in the right port
+- Check if service is running on the right port